-If you have further questions please don’t hesitate to give us a call on 413.774.7085 or leave a message on our Contact form.
+If you have further questions, please don’t hesitate to give us a call on 413.774.7085 or leave a message on our Contact form.

-While there is no “typical” divorce, an uncomplicated can take between 6-8 months.
+While there is no “typical” divorce, an uncomplicated one can take between 6-8 months.
 Courts have “time standards” that are used to gauge whether a case is being handled efficiently.
 Modification cases are on an “eight-month” track.
 Divorces are on a “14-month track.”
 This does not mean, however, that your case must be completed by that date.
 In the relatively few cases that go to trial, the process can last as long as two years.

 It depends.
 The cost can vary anywhere between $5,000 to much more.
 Complexity of debt and assets, and the level of conflict, as well as the personality and negotiation styles of the players, all play a role.
 If possible, we will suggest a budget and ways that you can remain within a budget.

 As a general rule we will ask you for a retainer prior to working for you, and bill against the retainer.
-(For more on retainers, read the article, Fuel for your Case: Retainers and Time Billing.)

 First, decide whether you really want a divorce.
 Have you discussed your decision with a number of people, including a therapist?
 There may be other reasons for your unhappiness apart from your spouse.
 Think hard before you go.
 Building intimate relationships is hard work.
 Yours may just need an intervention, rather than a termination.